anilzeybek/anilzeybek.github.io/_posts/2023-09-11-intuitive-harris.md

 date:   2023-09-11 13:30:00 +0200
 ---

-If you ever tried to learn how the Harris corner detection algorihm works, you might have noticed that the process is not intuitive at all.
-First, you start with an energy function, you approximate it using Taylor approximation, get a matrix from that, then you find the eigenvalues of that matrix, etc.
+If you ever tried to learn how the Harris corner detection algorithm works, you might have noticed that the process is not intuitive at all.
+First, you start with an energy function, approximate it using Taylor approximation, get a matrix from that, then find the eigenvalues of that matrix, etc.
 But when you come to the final implementation, it is rather simple and seems easier.
 If you are like me, this is not intuitive at all.
 But today I will present you a much easier way to understand how the Harris corner detection algorithm works.